 You wrote the screenplay and directed the movie.
 Did you have to compromise one way or the other during the entire process?

 Making a compromise is acceptable when it doesn’t change the nature of your movie.
 But you do have to compromise all the time.
 For example, when the producer first read the script, he said, ‘This script needs fourteen weeks of shooting, but we can only give you eight weeks.’
 Then you have to rewrite your script to fit in those eight weeks of shooting.
-That’s a compromise that is very acceptable, because it won’t change the nature of the movie or the emotions that I would like to express.
+That’s a very acceptable compromise because it won’t change the nature of the movie or the emotions that I would like to express.
 It is terribly important if you can hold on to the emotions that you had when you first started to write the original draft of the screenplay.
 You have to find them again in the movie when it is a finished product.

 No, never.
-I like to finish the script and when I give it to the producer, I can say, ‘This is the final one.
+I like to finish the script, and when I give it to the producer, I can say, ‘This is the final one.
 Please read it carefully, and I will listen to your ideas.’
 Then, after he has read it, we will talk about it, and if he asks me, ‘Why did you write this or that?’
 I will explain it to him.
 If necessary, or if he’s right, I will change whatever needs to be changed to make it right for him and for me.

 Generally speaking, once your casting is done, what do you expect from your actors?